AI-SDC/SACRO-ML/user_stories/README.md

 3. Pre-process data and generate the ML model as appropriate for the project inside the TRE.
 Remember to follow the relevant researcher  user story example code (**user_story_[x]_researcher.[py/R]**).
 4. Make sure you generated all metadata, data and files required for output checking.
 5. Fill out the `default_config.yaml` with the appropriate fields.
 An example of this file can be found [here](https://github.com/AI-SDC/AI-SDC/blob/user_story_visibility/user_stories/default_config.yaml) with required experiment parameters.
 6. Run the command `python generate_disclosure_risk_report.py`.
-This will create a folder of **release_files** where the all the required files, data and metadata for egress are placed.
+7. View all the required output files in the **release_files** folder, where the all the required files, data and metadata for egress are placed.
+A folder called **training_artefacts** is also created, this will include training and testing data and any detailed results of attacks.

 *Alternative to steps 5 and 6*